Nathaniel Cartmell: North Carolina head coach

 Cartmell came to UNC in 1909 as a track-and-field coach for the Tar Heels.
 In 1910, student Marvin Rich along with certain school officials helped lobby to create a varsity basketball squad at UNC.
 There was no coach for this basketball program, and UNC did not have enough money at the time to hire another full-time coach for this sport.
 Cartmell was asked to be the first coach even though he did not know much about the sport.
 Cartmell coached his first college basketball game on January 27, 1910, when UNC's varsity basketball team played in their first intercollegiate basketball game in Bynum Gymnasium against Virginia Christian College, which later became Lynchburg College.
 The Tar Heels won their first game 42–21.
 The Tar Heels would end their first season with a 7–4 record.

-In 1914, Cartmell was charged with illegally playing dice with known gamblers and was fired after the 1914 season.
+In 1914, Cartmell was charged with illegally playing dice with known gamblers and was fired after the 1914 season in May.
 He would be replaced by Charles Doak.